estellise-yukihime/qr_reader_sample/README.md

-# QR Reader
+# QR and Barcode

-Sample QR Reader
+Sample QR and Barcode Reader

 ## -